 Director.
 Writer.
 Filmmaker.

-Early in my career I worked as a storyboard artist and pre-viz coordinator for directors Peter Yates, Brian DePalma, and Jerry Belson, while optioning my first screenplays to Jon Avnet, Ridley Scott, and Jodie Foster.
-When Steven Bochco saw one of my shorts he hired me to direct “Doogie Howser”, an opportunity for which I'm especially grateful.
-I'm an activist for gender parity in Hollywood, I've been an adjunct professor in directing and writing at USC and LMU, and I live in L.A. with my husband and our two amazing children.
+Early in my career I worked as a junior art director at Young & Rubicam, then as a pre-viz coordinator for directors Peter Yates, Brian DePalma, and Jerry Belson, while optioning my first screenplays to Jon Avnet, Ridley Scott, and Jodie Foster.
+When the late/great Steven Bochco saw one of my shorts he hired me to direct “Doogie Howser,” an opportunity for which I'm especially grateful.